BoltzExchange/boltz-backend/docs/bolt12.md

 [this API endpoint](https://api.boltz.exchange/swagger#/Lightning/post_lightning__currency__bolt12_fetch).

 To verify the returned invoice belongs to the provided offer, the signing key of the invoice has to be checked.
-That singing key has to be either:
+That signing key has to be either:

 - the signing key of the offer, if that is defined, or
 - the public key of the last hop of one of the message paths